erodrigufer/Go_from_A_to_Z/README.md

 ### Testing
 * [Testing in Go: go test](https://ieftimov.com/post/testing-in-go-go-test/): In depth description to start configuring a project for testing: test coverage, flags and options of go test, test result caching, etc.  [_Ilija Eftimov_]

+### Documentation
+* [Testable Examples in Go](https://go.dev/blog/examples): Official documentation on how to integrate example code to the documentation.

 ### Modules
 * [Life of a Go module](https://jayconrod.com/posts/118/life-of-a-go-module): How GOPROXY, checksum and in general the module handling system works. [_Jay Conrod_]